 A risk that is assessed as being at or close to the upper end of the spectrum of inherent risk, based on a combination of the likelihood of a misstatement occurring and the magnitude of any potential misstatement.
-A fraud risk is always assessed as a significant risk (as required by auditing standards), including management override of controls and revenue recognition.
+As required by auditing standards, a fraud risk is always assessed as a significant risk.